High Economics

 This course satisfies the Florida Economics graduation requirement, but does NOT satisfy the Personal Financial Literacy graduation requirement.

-Economic decisions affect us every day of our lives.
-Understanding economics means thinking about how scarcity, or limited resources, requires us to make choices and evaluate our options.
+Economic decisions affect you every day of your life.
+Understanding economics means thinking about how scarcity, or limited resources, requires you to make choices and evaluate your options.
 In this course, you will recognize examples of economics in your daily life.
 You will understand how the economic choices of larger groups, like businesses and governments, affect you and others.
 As you progress through the course, you will recognize that the costs and benefits of choices connect individuals and groups around the world.
 Access the site links below to view the Florida Department of Education description and standards:

 - Three basic economic questions